When the Bond Vigilantes Sleep · A Five-Part Analysis

 Final Assessment: The Sovereign Credit Verdict

-Bringing together all five parts of this analysis into a single, comprehensive verdict on the world's most important — and most mispriced — sovereign credit.
+Bringing together all five parts of this analysis into a single, comprehensive verdict on the world's most important — and, under PTI scoring, most anomalously priced — sovereign credit.

 Source: Comprehensive model integrating Parts 1–5.
 1,656 observations, 203 defaults, 91 countries, 225 years.